Keto Pancakes (1-Bowl Recipe)

 What Are Keto Pancakes?

-Keto Pancakes are similar to the classic pancake recipe, but they are made with low-carb ingredients to reduce the number of net carbs per serving.
+Keto Pancakes are similar to the classic old-fashioned pancakes, but they are made with low-carb ingredients to reduce the number of net carbs per serving.

 Are Classic Pancakes Keto?

 A classic pancake contains more than 25 grams of net carbs, which is about 10 times more than this keto pancake recipe, so they are not keto-friendly at all.

 One of these keto pancakes has only 2.3 grams of net carbs, but it tastes just like a classic pancake, I would challenge you to taste the difference!

 - Ready in Under 20 Minutes

 - Only 6 Ingredients

 This pancake recipe is almost impossible to fail, and they are ready to eat in less than 20 minutes!

 You only need the following 6 required ingredients to make these keto pancakes:

 - Almond Flour – Almond Flour is a keto-friendly flour that contains just about 10 grams of net carbs per 100 grams compared to 70 grams of net carbs in all-purpose flour.
 I love almond flour recipes as the flour behaves very similarly to regular flour.